tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-commands.md

 ### Terminal line editing basic

+If you like emacs, all the basic **emacs commands** are available to you when you’re editing history

-`Ctrl a` move cursor to the beginning of the command line.\
+`Ctrl a` move cursor to the beginning of the command line.
 `^E` Move cursor to the end of the command line.

 `Ctrl+W` to erase the previous word, `Ctrl+U` to erase the whole line